-- 11.4.1 Safeguarding issues will be addressed through the PSHE curriculum, for example self-esteem, emotional literacy, assertiveness, power, healthy relationship education (previously known as sex and relationship education SRE), online safety (formally known as e-safety), sexting and bullying (including cyber bullying). - 11.4.2 Relevant issues will be addressed through all areas of the curriculum.
+- 11.4.1 Safeguarding issues will be addressed through the PSHE curriculum, for example self-esteem, emotional literacy, assertiveness, power, healthy relationship education (previously known as sex and relationship education SRE), online safety (formally known as e-safety), sexting and bullying (including cyber bullying).
+This will also be built into the RSE lessons. - 11.4.2 Relevant issues will be addressed through all areas of the curriculum.